mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 ```

 Now, let's try a real example using the `chaco_net` data again by creating a random variable to stand in for `missing_probs` here.
 We will test the impact on missing nodes.
-We simply create a vector of 223 random uniform numbers using the `runif` function to simulate probabilties associated with the 223 nodes.
+We simply create a vector of 223 random uniform numbers using the `runif` function to simulate probabilities associated with the 223 nodes.
 In practice, these probabilities could be based on site size, visibility, or any other feature you choose.

 ```r